Alexander Povetkin: Povetkin vs. Charr, Takam

 Povetkin bounced back in 2014, completely changing his training routine and diet.
-On 2 May 2014, it was confirmed that he would fight former WBC title challenger, WBC #7 ranked Manuel Charr (26-1, 15 KOs) on 30 May.
+On 2 May 2014, it was confirmed that he would fight former world title challenger, WBC #7 ranked Manuel Charr (26–1, 15 KOs) on 30 May.
 Povetkin claimed the vacant WBC International title after stopping Charr in 7 rounds.
 Both fighters started off strong with Charr landing his jab, however at the same time, Povetkin managed to land big uppercuts.
 Over the next three rounds, both fighters continued to press on the attack.
 At the end of round 4, Charr had managed to only win one round on all three judges scorecards.
 In round 7, Povetkin landed a three-punch combination which dropped Charr, flat on his back.
 Referee Massimo Barrovecchio did not count and stopped the fight immediately at 1 minute and 9 seconds.

-In August 2014 it was announced a deal was close to being reached which would see Povetkin challenge French-Cameroonian contender Carlos Takam (30-1-1, 23 KOs) for his WBC Silver heavyweight title.
+In August 2014 it was announced a deal was close to being reached which would see Povetkin challenge French-Cameroonian contender Carlos Takam (30–1–1, 23 KOs) for his WBC Silver heavyweight title.
 A few days later, World of Boxing promoter Andrei Ryabinsky stated the contracts had been signed for the fight to take place on 24 October at the Palace of Sports in Luzhniki.
 In what was considered a back and forth fight and potential fight of the year, Povetkin scored a round 10 KO win to secure the WBC Silver title.
 At the end of round 4, two judges had Takam ahead 39–37 and 39–38, whilst the remaining judge had Povetkin ahead 39–37.
 From round 8, Povetkin began to increase the number of punches he was throwing and in round 9, referee Kenny Bayless issued a standing 8-count to Takam after Povetkin landed some unanswered shots, which had Takam held up by the ropes.
 Takam failed to recover and in round 10, Povetkin landed a left hook to his chin, dropping Takam.
 Bayless waved the fight off immediately.
 BoxingScene.com voted the final punch as their knockout of the year for 2014.